 The library’s purpose is to teach colored children that skin color is their paramount defining feature, the kind of racist thinking Republicans spent centuries trying to change.

 TV shows like Sesame Street (premiering on public TV in 1969) worked hard to teach children that color made no difference and that all children were equal.
-The puppets in their episodes were mixed colors, and none of the characters ever mentioned race.
-The Flower Power generation brought tens of millions of children up with this ideal: that skin color was not important.
+The puppets in their episodes were mixed colors and none of the characters ever mentioned race.
+The Flower Power generation brought hundreds of millions of children up with this idea: that skin color was not important.

 Between the 1960s and the 2010s, the Left not only accepted this premise but promoted it as their own.
 Now their spoiled offspring have abandoned such principles, returning to racism with a vengeance.
 If Katie and Ramon were running Sesame Street, all the puppets would be black and brown.
 Maybe if hippies had not ditched child discipline, this would not have happened.